WalidHB/API-Exercise/README.md

 # API-Exercise

+This repo acts as an exercise and a memory refresher for using APIs.
+# Deck of Cards API
 This project uses the Deck of Cards API to create a deck of cards and draw cards from it.

 ## Implemented